Last updated 4.1.2022

 b.
 AC Tennis will never cancel matches for the league.
 The responsibility for that decision lays with each individual member and his/her opponent.
 AC Tennis respects each member’s comfort level and will not penalize players who chose to cancel due to risk of slippery courts, heat stroke, etc.

 c.
-Members should not assume that a match is cancelled due to inclement weather, and also should not assume that the just because it is raining at their location that the courts are wet or that it has rained at Hart or Wick.
+Members should not assume that a match is cancelled due to inclement weather, and also should not assume that the just because it is raining at their location that the courts are wet.

 d.
 If in doubt, one of the opponents or a member designated by the players in the match should physically inspect the court prior to the match and make a determination.

 e.
 Matches cancelled due to weather may be made up by members at a later time, if they desire.
 This is optional.

 a.
 As previously stated, every effort should be made to notify the AC Tennis scheduler in advance about known absences (i.e. vacations, business trips, etc.) Nonetheless, unforeseen circumstances do arise and are to be expected.
 The AC Tennis scheduling paradigm accounts for this and typically has about fifteen (15) or twenty (20) of the regular eighty-four (84) members listed as substitutes.

 b.
 Once the AC Tennis schedule has been released or “gone to press” it is the responsibility of the individual member to find a substitute if needed.
 Members must either obtain a substitute or reschedule with their opponent.
 The member with the conflict should give the option to their original opponent of either playing against a sub vs. rescheduling the match.
 It is important that the decision to reschedule the match and the fact that the court is open is reported to the AC Tennis Scheduler soon as possible.
 The AC Scheduler will do their best to offer it to another AC match.
 The league pays fees for court time and the use of the court should go to other AC members.